gsmatth/shooters-log-fe/README.md

     ![screen shot 2016-09-08 at 1 59 39 pm](https://cloud.githubusercontent.com/assets/13153982/18366731/bac435e4-75cc-11e6-8a4a-8a005958f514.png)

     ![screen shot 2016-09-08 at 1 59 27 pm](https://cloud.githubusercontent.com/assets/13153982/18366765/dafa6d1a-75cc-11e6-856c-239eab4cc52c.png)
   * The automatic deployment of updates into heroku utilizes the integration of our git repo/branches with our heroku applications.
-When a pull request is merged in the git staging branch, it is automatically deployed to the heroku staging application and a build occurs on heroku.
+When a pull request is merged in the git staging branch, it is automatically deployed to the heroku **staging** application and a build occurs on heroku.
 At the end of each day, the project manager tests staging.
 If tests are successful, the project manager creates a pull request from staging to merge staging updates into master branch.
     ![screen shot 2016-09-08 at 2 12 55 pm](https://cloud.githubusercontent.com/assets/13153982/18367137/82ae4300-75ce-11e6-877e-c6f56be9b8aa.png)
-  * The merging of staging and master triggers and automatic update of the heroku production branch from the newly updated master branch on git and an application build occurs on the production application on heroku.
+  * The merging of staging and master triggers an automatic update of the heroku **production** branch from the newly updated master branch on git and an application build occurs on the production application on heroku.